evought/VCard-Tools/README.md

 * PHPUnit >= 4.3.5 for running the tests
 * Apache Ant will in turn require a compatible Java Development Kit (I am using openJDK 1.8.0, but any JDK which will run Ant should be fine.)
+* The MySQL jdbc driver (used by ant to execute database tasks).

 I am doing most of my development on a Intel-based Fedora Linux 20 workstation.